How to buy a second home in 2025: A 7-step guide

 03: How can I buy a second home online?

-To buy a second home online, begin by researching real estate listings on reputable house buying websites.
+To buy a second home online, research real estate listings on reputable house buying websites.
 Use virtual tours and video calls to assess potential homes.
 You can also work with a local real estate agent who can facilitate the second home buying process remotely.

 04: Can I buy a second home without a mortgage loan?